From Dreams to Reality: Ministry Wives Retreat

-Ten months later God enabled that dream to start being realised as our first Ministry Wives’ Retreat began on a gloriously sunny afternoon in a beautiful Worcestershire village.
-Now as we approach the fourth of what has become an annual event, we thank God that this is the kind of feedback we receive from those who have been able to join us:
+Ten months later, God enabled that dream to start being realised as our first Ministry Wives’ Retreat began on a gloriously sunny afternoon in a beautiful Worcestershire village.
+We thank God that this is the kind of feedback we receive from those who have been able to join us:

 “In lives often over-stretched by the needs and demands of others, taking time out for the retreat at the stunning Holland House Tudor mansion in rural Worcestershire was a real tonic.”
 Becca Jenkins reflecting on 2019’s retreat.